abeelgetahun/Tele-WMS/README.md

 You can start editing the app.
 API routes live under `app/api/*` and use Prisma to connect to Postgres.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Notes on Prisma connections (Neon/PgBouncer)

+- Runtime should use pooled URL with low `connection_limit` to avoid P2024 timeouts.
+- Migrations use `DIRECT_URL` to bypass PgBouncer.
+- In dev, we also append safe defaults automatically if `DATABASE_URL` contains `neon.tech`.

 ## Learn More